carnager/clerk/README.md

 * lastfm-mpd-cli for loving tracks (https://github.com/morendi/lastfm-mpd-cli)
 * mpd-sima (for Similar Artists playback)

+# Installation

+1. Install dependecies (each binary needs to be in your $PATH)
+2. copy config.example to $HOME/.config/clerk/config and edit it.
+3. run rofi.

+For arch linux there is a package in [AUR](https://aur.archlinux.org/packages/clerk-git/)

 #### A word on album ratings
 mpd's sticker database is very limited and only allows stickers to be associated with files.
 Originally it was planned to extend stickers for other types too